Detailing

 Can all scratches be removed through correction?

 No. If a scratch catches your fingernail, it likely extends into or through the base coat.
 These require touch-up paint or professional respray.
-We'll honestly assess what's correctable during your consultation.
+We'll assess what's correctable during your consultation.

 Will multi-stage correction damage my paint?